Moezusb/meeting-to-jira-pipeline/README.md

 The classification logic (ticket type, priority, assignee, due date) is deterministic and testable.
 Rule-based signals produce consistent, auditable results and require no API dependency or cost to run.
 This makes the pipeline reliable in CI/CD environments and easy to extend.

 **Where an LLM fits in production:**
-The action extraction step -- parsing a full unstructured transcript to identify action items -- is where an LLM API call (e.g. Claude) adds the most value.
+The extraction step (`transcript_parser.py`) is where an LLM API call adds the most value.
+The current rule-based parser works well for structured transcripts with a formal recap section.
+A real-world transcript -- no recap, freeform discussion, multiple speakers -- requires semantic understanding that keyword matching cannot provide.
 In production, Stage 2 would send the full transcript to Claude with a structured extraction prompt, receive JSON back, and feed it into the same classification pipeline.
 That swap is a single function replacement.

+**Why two modes?**
+`--mode parsed` demonstrates the full pipeline including transcript extraction. `--mode hardcoded` provides a stable, reproducible baseline for demos and testing.
+Both modes feed into the same classification engine -- the only difference is how action items are sourced.

 **Why include context in every ticket?**
 Jira tickets without context create follow-up questions.
 Including the relevant discussion excerpt means assignees have everything they need without re-reading the transcript.

 **Natural language due dates:**
 Meeting participants say "by Wednesday EOD" and "end of next week" -- not ISO dates.
-The `parse_due_date()` function converts these to real dates relative to the meeting date, which is what Jira's API expects.
+The `parse_due_date()` function converts these to real dates relative to today, which is what Jira's API expects.

 ---

 ## [ 08.
 WHAT I WOULD BUILD NEXT ]

-- **Stage 2 LLM integration:** Replace the manual action list with a Claude API call that parses the full transcript automatically.
-The prompt is designed and documented -- the integration is a single function swap.
+- **Claude API integration:** Replace `transcript_parser.py`'s rule-based extraction with a Claude API call that handles unstructured transcripts, infers implicit action items, and returns structured JSON.
+The pipeline architecture is already designed for this -- it is a single function swap.
 - **Jira API write:** Add a `POST /rest/api/3/issue` call to push tickets directly into a live Jira board rather than exporting JSON.
 - **Zendesk trigger:** Connect this pipeline to a Zendesk webhook so that tickets above a severity threshold are automatically routed into Jira without any manual copy-paste.
 - **Slack notification:** Post the generated ticket summary to the relevant Slack channel immediately after the meeting ends.